tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Where $round$ is the function that rounds a real number to the closest integer.

+### Last round's additional bound check

+We stated in [][roundsdef] that a "round" passes everytime a _transaction_ is applied.
+We also defined in [][transacdef] that _bidirectional_ transaction were composed of two _unidirectional_ transactions, thus making _bidirectional_ transactions effectively ticking the "rounds clock" twice.

+Now let us call $MAX$ the maximum round, that ends the game when reached.
+This means that when we are at round $MAX-1$, we need an additional bound check for _bidirectional_ transactions, or more simply put, we should not allow _bidirectional_ transactions if the round's number is strictly higher than $MAX-2$.

+Indeed, if we were to allow it, it would allow the last playing player to cheat the game in the following way:

+1. Create a bidirectional transaction with other player X

+2. Proposes to buy a high amount of score for all the money you have left

+3. The other player is likely to accept as it is the last round anyway and everything is more or less decided in terms of score.

+4. The first part of the _bidirectional_ transaction is applied, you get the score points.

+5. Then the maximum round number is reached, the game is over, and you have not paid back the other player!

+This, obviously, is a form of cheating and thus will be prevented by not allowing bidirectional transaciton if the current round number is $> MAX - 2$

 ## Miscellaneous security measures

 ### Python-related security measures